Breastfeeding in the workplace

 A policy like this may also feed into reducing the gender pay gap.
 Despite there having been equal pay legislation for over 45 years, females are paid 18% less than their male counterparts, on average.
 The reasons for this are complex, but one of them could be described as the “motherhood penalty”.

 This involves all the challenges that a mother may face on their return to work after having a baby: the time away from the workplace (which may extend far beyond maternity leave), juggling childcare, and breast feeding, among others.

-The government has been bringing in more proactive measures to try and reduce the gender pay gap.
-In April, gender pay cap reporting was introduced for large companies.
+The government has been bringing in more proactive measures to try and reduce the gender pay gap and gender pay cap reporting has been introduced for large companies.
 Where a gap exists, they may wish to explain it publicly.
 Policies that support breast feeding could be helpful in closing the gender pay gap and in showing that a company is taking the issue seriously.

 A maternity manifesto

-Whilst the country is braced for a general election, charity Maternity Action has published a Manifesto of its own called Protect Maternity Rights.
-In it, they call for the retention rates of pregnant women to be included in gender pay gap reporting, and for it to become a legal right for women in the UK to breastfeed in the work place.
+Charity Maternity Action published a Manifesto of its own called Protect Maternity Rights.
+In it, they called for the retention rates of pregnant women to be included in gender pay gap reporting, and for it to become a legal right for women in the UK to breastfeed in the work place.